nrser/splat-logger/docs/content/splatlog/lib/rich/formatter/index.md

 > command and it should work.
 >

 ### Prelude ###

-Before anything we need to import `splatlog.lib.rich.inline.InlineFormatter`, as well as the standard library modules that we'll use in the examples.
+Before anything we need to import `RichFormatter`, as well as the standard library modules that we'll use in the examples.

 ```python
 >>> from typing import *